 - Communication: Communication with your child has to be fair, firm, and friendly.
 Be clear about your expectations, what they can expect from you and any ground rules and consequences for not following them.
 That said, don’t let the child push your buttons.
 As a parent, you need to handle it maturely and calmly.

-- Involve in their studies, friends, and activities: Parents who are involved in their child’s life have strong parent-child relationships.
+- Take active interest in their studies, friends, and activities: Parents who are involved in their child’s life have strong parent-child relationships.
 Learn what’s happening with them, understand their academics, and know their friends.
 Stay in regular touch with your child’s teachers or volunteer at school if you have leisure time.

 - Listen actively: Listening passively while doing your work and responding with an occasional ‘hmm’ or ‘OK’ in between shows that you are not interested.
 When your child speaks to you, stop whatever it is that you are doing and listen to them.
 Give them your full attention, ask questions or reiterate what they said.
 Remember to maintain eye contact while talking to them.